LiveSplit/LiveSplit.github.io/faq.md

 A: You can right click on the column header of the comparison in the Splits Editor and select Rename or Remove.

 **Q: How do I put one of my components in a separate window?**
 A: In order to have multiple windows with different layouts, just open a second instance of LiveSplit with the same splits but with a different layout.
 With Global Hotkeys on, splitting on both windows will be synced.
 Warnings when resetting will pop up twice if they are not turned off, though.

 **Q: How can I delete a best segment?**
 A: Simply select the cells that you want to clear and press the delete key on your keyboard.
 It’ll fill them with segment information from your Personal Best.

 **Q: Which URLs are supported when I open splits from URL?**
 A: Any direct URL to LiveSplit splits or splits from another timer (except Llanfair) is supported.
-Also, it’ll open split links from [Speedrun.com](http://speedrun.com) or [Splits.io](http://splits.io) directly as well.
+Also, it’ll open split links from [Speedrun.com](http://www.speedrun.com) or [Splits i/o](http://splits.io) directly as well.

 **Q: How do I install the OBS plugin?**
 A: Unfortunately, the OBS plugin is a bit buggy right now, so be aware of that.
 To install it, just go to the Settings in LiveSplit and click the install button.
 After starting OBS, you can simply add LiveSplit Splits as a source.

 **Q: The update doesn’t work inside OBS.**
 A: Don’t update LiveSplit with the OBS plugin.
 Open LiveSplit normally, update it, and then install the OBS plugin again.

 **Q: My OBS plugin doesn’t work anymore with the newest version of LiveSplit.
 How do I update the OBS plugin?**
 A: For now, update LiveSplit itself and then simply install the OBS plugin again.